MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-key-phrase.md

 ## Supported language and data format

-- Documents cannot exceed 5,120 characters.
+- Documents can't exceed 5,120 characters.
 - For information on language support, see [Language and region support for the text analytics API](/azure/cognitive-services/text-analytics/language-support?#sentiment-analysis-key-phrase-extraction-and-named-entity-recognition).

 ## Model output